Semrush helps you:

 GSC – Performance report – Page filter

-Choose “Exact URL,” paste the URL of the page you want to find secondary keywords for, and click “Apply.”
+Choose “Exact URL,” paste the page URL you want to find secondary keywords for, and click “Apply.”

 GSC – Performance report – Add page filter